weipin/jewzruxin/README.md

 The return value of `serviceName` will be used to locate the default profile.
 For example, the default profile filename of `GitHubService` is github.plist.

-The other method you can override is `cycleDidCreateWithResourceName`.
+The other method you may want to override is `cycleDidCreateWithResourceName`.
 Override this method to customize the specific HTTPCycle objects created by the HTTPService. `cycleDidCreateWithResourceName` will be called immediately after a HTTPCycle is created by the HTTPService, giving you a chance to customize the HTTPCycle which doesn't share the same behavior as the rest ones.
-For example, if there is an endpoint doesn't use JSON for both request and response, you can make an exception as below:
+For example, if there would be an GitHub endpoint doesn't use JSON for both request and response, you can make an exception as below:
 ```
 override func cycleDidCreateWithResourceName(cycle: HTTPCycle, name: String) {
     if name == "upload" {